mfem/web/src/tesla-notes.md

 $\hat{n}\times{\bf H}=0$.
 Another possibility is to set a surface current boundary condition i.e.
 $\hat{n}\times{\bf H}=\hat{n}\times{\bf K}$.
 This could be
-done by using a `ParLinerForm` object to integrate
+done by using a `ParLinearForm` object to integrate
 $\hat{n}\times{\bf K}$ over the portion of the boundary where
 ${\bf K}$ is non-zero and adding the resulting vector to the right hand side of the linear system.